heimrichhannot/contao-filename-sanitizer-bundle/README.md

 - define a set of 1:1 character replacements (useful for German umlauts, i.e. ä => ae)
 - use the `SanitizeCommand` in order to sanitize the filenames of files/folders already in the system and automatically create htaccess rewrite rules in order to keep deep links working

+## Default sanitizing rules after installation of this bundle

 ![configuration](doc/images/config.png)

 Configuration in Contao's global settings